Health API Documentation

 print(f"System Status: {health_data['status']}")

-print(f"Response Time: {response.elapsed.total_seconds()}s")
+print(f"Response Time: {response.elapsed.total_seconds()}s")package main

 import (